-Guidance Note: Consolidated Statement of Comprehensive Income
+Guidance Note: Consolidated Statement of Profit or Loss and Other Comprehensive Income

-AASB 101 Presentation of Financial Statements permits the statement of comprehensive income to be presented:
+AASB 101 Presentation of Financial Statements permits the statement of profit or loss and other comprehensive income to be presented:

-- in a single statement of comprehensive income, or - in two statements: a statement displaying components of profit or loss (separate income statement) and a statement of comprehensive income.
+- in a single statement of profit or loss and other comprehensive income, or - in two statements: a statement of profit or loss and a statement of comprehensive income.

-The example financial statements illustrate a statement of comprehensive income in a single statement.
+The example financial statements illustrate a statement of profit or loss and other comprehensive (i.e. a single statement).
 A two statement presentation is shown in Appendix B.

-This statement of comprehensive income format illustrates an example of the 'nature of expense method'.
+This statement of profit or loss and other comprehensive income format illustrates an example of the 'nature of expense method'.
 See Appendix A for a format illustrating the 'function of expense' or 'cost of sales' method.

-This statement of comprehensive income presents an 'operating profit' subtotal, which is commonly seen but is not required or defined in AASB's.
+This statement of profit or loss and other comprehensive income presents an 'operating profit' subtotal, which is commonly seen but is not required or defined in AASB's.
 Where this subtotal is provided, the figure disclosed should include items that would normally be considered to be operating.
 It is inappropriate to exclude items clearly related to operations (e.g. inventory write-downs and restructuring and relocation expenses) on the basis that they do not occur regularly or are unusual in amount (see AASB 101 Basis for Conclusions paragraph 56).

-This statement of comprehensive income includes an amount representing the entity's share of profit from equity accounted investments.
+This statement of profit or loss and other comprehensive income includes an amount representing the entity's share of profit from equity accounted investments.
 This amount represents profit after tax and non-controlling interest in those investments (as indicated in the Illustrative Financial Statement Structure in AASB 101).